Employment discrimination: Ethnicity

-Employment discrimination exists in the U.S. education system.
-The United States has nearly four million elementary, middle, and high school teachers.
-Among them, 83 percent is white, and only 8 percent is African American.
-A study shows that even as a qualified African American teacher applies to teach, not only his chance of receiving an offer is significantly lower than a white applicant, but also he is likely to be disproportionally placed in schools with large populations of children of color or children in poverty.

 Within each race, darker complexion is also discriminated against.
 Multiple studies have found that lighter skin blacks "tend to have superior incomes and life chances".
 "Chicanos with lighter skin color and more european features had higher socioeconomic status" and "black Hispanics suffer close to ten times the proportionate income loss due to differential treatment of given characteristics than white Hispanics".

 The wage disparities between African American and Caucasian workers is a substantial expression of racial discrimination in the workplace.
 The historical trend of wage inequality between African American workers and Caucasian workers from 1940s to 1960s can be characterized by alternating periods of progress and retrenchment.
 From 1940 to 1950, the wage ratio for African-American men in comparison to white men rose from 0.43 to 0.55.
 From 1950 to 1960, however, the ratios only rose by 0.3, ending the decade at 0.58.
 The period from 1960 to 1980 has considerable progress for the wage ratio with an increase of 15 percent.
 This improvement was mostly due to the bans of discrimination from 1960 and abolition of Jim Crow Laws by 1975.
 The late 1970s marked the beginning of a dramatic rise in overall wage inequality.
 A study shows that while both the wage of less educated and well-educated workers after 1979 declines, the wages of the least educated workers begin to fall dramatically faster.